dokester/BayesicFitting/README.md

 (In case you are wondering what that is about take a quick look at [this example.](./BayesicFitting/examples/sealevel.ipynb))

+## What's new in version 2.0.
+ + Introduction of Problem Classes:
+   * Problem. <br>
+Base class for problems to be handled by NestedSampler.
+   * ClassicProblem. <br>
+Common class for everything that was possible in version 1.
+ClassicProblem is transparant as all interfaces to NestedSampler have remained the same as they were in version 1.0, even though behind the scenes a ClassicProblem has been invoked.
+   * ErrorsInXandYProblem. <br>
+Problem that have errors in the xdata  and in the ydata.
+   * ... more to come.
+ + Introduction of Walker and WalkerList to represent the internal ensemble in NestedSampler.
+ + Adaptations in NestedSampler, ErrorDistributions, Engines, Sample, SampleList.
+ + Better separation of responsibilities of ErrorDistribution and Problem. <br>
+Consequently ErrorDistribution has a new initialisation, which is incompatible with previous versions.
+In most cases this has no effect on the calling sequences of NestedSampler.
+ + Rename GenGaussErrorDistribution into ExponentialErrorDistribution.
+ + New testharnesses and examples.
+ + Adaptations of documentation: manual and design.

 ## Content

 1. [History](#history)